A Bug's Life (video game): Gameplay

-Development
+Development and release

 The game was announced in October 1997.
 Developer Traveller's Tales' website suggests a Sega Saturn version was once in development.
+A version for the Game.com was announced but never released.

+The PlayStation version was digitally re-released for the PlayStation 3 and PlayStation Portable on July 27, 2010.
+The PlayStation and Game Boy Color versions of the game will be re-released in 2026 as part of the Toy Story: Retro Roundup! compilation.

 Reception

 The console versions of A Bug's Life was met with "mixed or average" reviews while the Game Boy Color version was met with "generally unfavorable" reviews.
 Aggregating review website GameRankings gave the Nintendo 64 version 54.40%, the PlayStation version 55.73% and the Game Boy Color version 36.63%.
 GameSpot gave the PlayStation version 2.7 out of 10, concluding that it was "obvious that Disney was more interested in producing a $40 advertisement for its movie than in developing a playable game".
 However, the same site later gave the Nintendo 64 version a score of 6.1 out of 10, stating that "children looking to relive the fun of the movie should be pleased with the simplicity of the game".
 IGN gave the Nintendo 64 version 6.8 out of 10, praising the presentation and sound by stating that it had an "upbeat, cheery look and feel very much like the movie of the same name" with "cheery, happy tunes and strong sound effects" but criticised the gameplay by saying the controls were sluggish with "stuttering framerate" and "tired gameplay mechanics" while they gave the PlayStation version 4 out of 10, criticizing the gameplay as slow and awkward but praising the presentation as cinematic.
 The same site later gave the Game Boy Color version a score of three out of ten, calling it "short and repetitive" and "below average".

 Daniel Erickson reviewed the Nintendo 64 version of the game for Next Generation, rating it one star out of five, and stated that "any way you slice it, this stinks".

-The PlayStation version of the game sold 1 million units and generated $50 million in revenue.
+In its first full month of release, the PlayStation version of A Bug's Life was the thirteenth best-selling home console video game in the United States.
+By May 1999, it sold 1 million units and generated $50 million in revenue.